List of sovereign states and dependent territories by continent: Antarctica

 Russia and the United States have reserved the right to claim territory on Antarctica.

 Subantarctic islands

 Unlike Antarctica itself, other nearby Subantarctic island territories most commonly associated with the Antarctic continent, but lying north of 60°S, have had full sovereignty established over them by a governing state.

-The following dependent territories are situated within in the wider Antarctic region, but are not directly part of the Antarctic Treaty System:
+The following dependent territories are situated within the wider Antarctic region, but are not directly part of the Antarctic Treaty System:

 In addition to the dependent territories listed above, the following islands are governed as a direct part of a controlling state.
 Thus they are fully and legally integrated within the governance structure of the respective state.
 They are similarly also not part of the Antarctic Treaty System.